frictionlessdata/datapackage/json-table-schema/index.md

     data file (if it has a name).
 As such it `SHOULD` be unique (though it is possible, but very bad practice, for the data file to have multiple columns with the same name).
 Additionally, `name` `SHOULD` be considered case sensitive.
-In practice, case sensistivity for names can be limiting in certain scenarios, so consumers `MAY` choose to ignore case sensitivity for `name` values.
+In practice, case sensitivity for names can be limiting in certain scenarios, so consumers `MAY` choose to ignore case sensitivity for `name` values.
 -   the field descriptor Hash MAY contain any number of other properties